zero-noise-lab/DomeProjection/README.md

 <img src="https://user-images.githubusercontent.com/89643686/156337394-db0663fe-2118-4e0e-a954-24ddfe37ab63.jpg" width=50% height=50%>

-While the dome projection was originally implemented differently by using a streamed level for the rendering pipeline, it is here integrated in a Character blueprint completely.
+While the dome projection was originally implemented using a streamed level for the rendering pipeline, here it is completely integrated in a Character blueprint.
 This allows for much easier use in arbitrary UE4 projects.
 All it takes to activate the dome projection is to use the _DomeBaseCharacter_ (or any derived character class) as the players pawn.
 The dome projection is completely implemented inside the blueprint code of the _DomeBaseCharacter_ and the referenced render targets and materials.
 Therefore, it is content only and should at least be usable in all UE4 versions >=4.24.

-The used method for implementing the dome projection and necessary meshes for distorting the images for the projection is based on a similar method introduced by Paul Bourke for Unity: http://paulbourke.net/dome/UnityiDome/
+The method used for implementing the dome projection and necessary meshes for distorting the images for the projection is based on a similar method introduced by Paul Bourke for Unity: http://paulbourke.net/dome/UnityiDome/

 Here the five camera method for generating a fisheye projection with a wider FOV (up to 240 degree) was used: http://paulbourke.net/dome/unity3d/

-The final distortion of the fisheye projection is specific to the setup and needs to be calibrated by exchanging the used mesh with a calibrated mesh that can be generated using Paul Bourkes Meshmapper application: http://paulbourke.net/dome/meshmapper/
+The final distortion of the fisheye projection is specific to the setup and needs to be calibrated by exchanging the used mesh with a calibrated mesh that can be generated using Paul Bourke's Meshmapper application: http://paulbourke.net/dome/meshmapper/

 # How to use